sameer9j/sys6018-competition-revenue-prediction/README.md

 modelbuilding.py - Python-based OLS, Lasso, Spline and RF modeling using the original dataset with cross-validation

-SS8GC_Google_OLS.R - R-based Spline and OLS modeling using the new dataset
+Google_OLS_Spline.R - R-based Spline and OLS modeling using the new dataset

 c4-10 reflection.pdf - 1-page reflection on the project